liaoyp0615/TexasHoldemPoker/README.md

 ## Log
-1. 2023-11-28 Yipu Liao <liaoyp[AT]ihep.ac.cn> create the game, and design a tool to count chips
+1. 2023-11-28 Yipu Liao <liaoypkirk[AT]163.com> create the game, and design a tool to count chips